 Read To Succeed

 The Read to Succeed program is a program developed by Six Flags as a way to encourage children to read.
-Children K-6 grades read for an accumulative 6 hours to earn free tickets to Six Flags theme parks.
+Children K-6 grades read for 6 hours to earn free tickets to Six Flags theme parks.
 This program is usually run through participating schools.

 You can inform your child’s teacher about this program.
 Teachers who use this Read to Succeed Program are also eligible for free tickets, including home school teachers!